 David Sprinkle, research director for Packaged Facts, will share data and insights on retail petfood spending in the US, along with historical information, trends and projections for specific US product categories.
 The presentation will include highlights from the report Pet Food in the US, 10th edition, as well as other Packaged Facts research and reports.

-Sprinkle has contributed to publications such as Natural Products Insider, Nutraceuticals World and Progressive Grocer, as well as presenting at conferences including SuperZoo University, Focus on the Future, GOED Exchange, Innovations in Food & Beverage Packaging, Nutracon and SupplySide West.
-His report on Premium Consumers and the New Economy was published by Packaged Facts in 2009, and he recently compiled a consumer trend study entitled Americans in 2020.
-Sprinkle has an MBA from Tulane University in New Orleans, where he also taught business communications.
+Sprinkle has contributed to publications such as Natural Products Insider, Nutraceuticals World and Progressive Grocer and writes the bimonthly Market Report column for Petfood Industry.
+He has presented at conferences including SuperZoo University, Focus on the Future, GOED Exchange, Innovations in Food & Beverage Packaging, Nutracon and SupplySide West.
+Sprinkle's reports for Packaged Facts include Premium Consumers and the New Economy and Americans in 2020.
+He earned an MBA from Tulane University in New Orleans, where he also taught business communications.

 Robert Stezinar, DVM, CEO of Creogen Ltd., will present research showing how the composition and spatial structure of the volcanic mineral zeolite provide a foundation for health-related beneficial effects for companion animals.
 Micronized zeolite clinoptilolite (MZC), suitable for human and animal consumption, constitutes a novel and possible petfood ingredient that is more potent, bioavailable and efficacious than the original grinded zeolite.
 Reports from clinical studies demonstrate how MZC repeatedly shows immune-modulation properties and potential to improve gastrointestinal health and bind mycotoxins.
 This potential represents an opportunity for petfood manufacturers to upgrade their product claims.

 Stezinar has over 20 years of hands-on business experience as an entrepreneur and as a business development manager for international, fast moving consumer goods companies.
-With Creogen, based in Dublin, Ireland, he works on developing and licensing value added food supplements, cosmetics, complementary animal feed and pharmaceutically active ingredients, contract research and consultancy services.
+With Creogen, based in Dublin, Ireland, he develops and licenses value added food supplements, cosmetics, complementary animal feed and pharmaceutically active ingredients, and provides contract research and consulting.
 He also partners with Nexus Outsourcing & Consulting.

-Beth Vann, director of marketing for Coating Excellence International (CEI), will illustrate the value and power of conducting primary research-voice of the customer, focus groups and usability studies-and using key findings to drive product innovation.
+Beth Vann, director of marketing, Art Bucci, senior VP of flexible packaging, Coating Excellence International (CEI), will illustrate the value and power of conducting primary research-voice of the customer, focus groups and usability studies-and using key findings to drive product innovation.
 This primary research can supplement secondary research from outside sources, helping you read between the lines of the secondary reports to ask the how's and why's, as well as customize the research to better understand the unmet needs in your market.

 Vann is has been with CEI, based in Wrightstown, Wisconsin, USA for three years.
 Previously she worked internationally with IBM and has held marketing positions in the flexible packaging industry over the past 10 years.
 Vann has successfully conducted primary research in seven different countries.